lmhale99/iprPy/doc/source/intro.rst

 - Can the original scientist locate all LAMMPS scripts, setup and analysis tools, and plotting files (Excel, Matlab, etc.) that were used?

 - Are the located resources in a format that can easily be shared with other researchers?

 - Are the resources clearly documented so that the methodology can be learned (or relearned)?

 - How much content is missing and how long will it take to replace?

 - Does the associated publication have enough detail that any missing content can be reimplemented?

 - Can the results of the original work be reproduced?

-- If not, can the source of the discrepancy be identified (implememtation error, statistical error, parameter sensitivity, invalid model, etc.)?
+- If not, can the source of the discrepancy be identified (implementation error, statistical error, parameter sensitivity, invalid model, etc.)?

 - Is the original data available for validation and verification of the original work?

 - How easily can the original process be adapted for the new study?

 All these complications lead to wasted time and money.
 If you develop a new